 The Nation's Leading Bowhunting Website

+the does.
 The big advantage for you will be to find those bedding and feeding areas.

 Any does coming into estrus will be feeding there, as will the bucks.